Coming Soon: "Not Only But Especially For The Ladies"

 The question "how can I?" isn't really asking if it's possible to perform against type.
 Instead, it's asking for advice on learning and improving the skill... and avoiding the negative social consequences of picking a gender-mismatched goal.
 Ultimately, the narrator's goal is to find community with those who share this gender-goal, and "never be alone": a social solution to a social problem.

-These songs are an odd pair to compare—one off a 2000s kids' educational album, the other off a 90s solo album.
-But both are structured around listing pairs of things, and the way this is handled provides a particularly clear illustration of the "neutral binary category" versus "meaningful interactive role" approaches to gender.
+These songs are an odd pair to compare—one from a 2000s kids' educational album, the other from a 90s solo album.
+But both are structured around listing pairs of things, and they provide particularly clear illustrations of the "neutral binary category" versus "meaningful interactive role" approaches to gender.

 Skip the third and the next one's even as well